Understand Dijkstra's Algorithm in Detail

 Example of graph with applied algorithm

-Dijkstra came up with this algorithm with a surprisingly simple approach, solving graph problems in just 20 minutes during an afternoon in an Amsterdam café.
+Dijkstra devised this algorithm with a surprisingly simple approach, solving graph problems in just 20 minutes during an afternoon in an Amsterdam café.
 How does it work?
-What applications does it have?
-In this guide, we explain it to you step by step, breaking down each detail so that you understand it in depth and can apply its logic in multiple scenarios.
+What are its applications?
+In this guide, we explain it step by step, breaking down every detail so you can fully understand it and apply its logic in multiple scenarios, and better grasp the Efficient search in weighted graphs.

 What is Dijkstra's algorithm?